-We adopted Vectara's open-source HHEMv1.0\footnote{https://github.com/vectara/hallucination-leaderboard/tree/hhem-1.0-final} model \citep{hhem-1.0-open}.
-HHEM is a 184.4 million parameter lightweight Deberta model \citep{he2021debertav3} fine-tuned on various NLI dataset, including TRUE \citep{honovich2022true} and SummaC \citep{laban2022summac}.
+We adopted Vectara's open source HHEMv1.0\footnote{https://github.com/vectara/hallucination-leaderboard/tree/hhem-1.0-final} model \citep{hhem-1.0-open}.
+HHEM is a 184.4 million parameter lightweight Deberta model \citep{he2021debertav3} fine-tuned on various NLI datasets, including TRUE \citep{honovich2022true} and SummaC \citep{laban2022summac}.
 Given a pair of text \textit{(reference, hypothesis)}, HHEM scores the level of entailment between the pair to a value in the range [0, 1], with 1 being entailment and 0 being contradictory.

-One limitation is that HHEM model has a max input size of 512 tokens, which is prone to long text pairs.
+One limitation is that the HHEM model has a maximum input size of 512 tokens, which is prone to long text pairs.
 By default, truncation is applied to overflowing tokens starting at the end of the texts.
-In this case, the hypothesis will be truncated first, which will lead to information loss and worse case, totally wrong evaluation.
-To minimize information loss for maximized accuracy, we implemented a sliding window segmentation to the reference.
+In this case, the hypothesis will be truncated first, which will lead to information loss and worse case to a totally wrong evaluation.
+To minimize information loss for maximum accuracy, we implemented sliding window segmentation in the reference.
 Overlapping tokens were taken into consideration to include the previous context.
-The size of the current segment is computed dynamically based on tokens in the hypothesis as shown below: The hypothesis is then evaluated against every reference segment and a final score for each pair is max aggregated across all segments.
+The size of the current segment is computed dynamically based on tokens in the hypothesis as shown below: The hypothesis is then evaluated against every reference segment, and a final score for each pair is max aggregated across all segments.
 The reason behind segmenting the reference rather than the hypothesis is that the reference is often longer and contains redundancy.
 It is less sensible to segment the hypothesis, in which the information is typically already compressed, as it will result in more data loss.
 For the size of the overlapping tokens, we intuitively set it to 32 tokens which corresponds to around 25 words.
 This length is slightly longer than the length of an average sentence, which is said to be around 15-20 words.

 In addition to testing the capability of HHEM out-of-the-box, we also fine-tuned 2 versions of the HHEM model with an extension of JsonTG.
 The preliminary accuracy on JsonTG was only promising when the JSON was decomposed into plain texts.
 While it is expected that encoder models perform poorly on unseen data structures; and that pursuing a JSON decomposition heuristic is feasible on a case-by-case basis, we were curious whether fine-tuning on stringified JSON can generalize the model to this data structure while preserving the same level of performance on other data.